jhustata/book/_build/html/_sources/fff.md

 # r(mean)

-Let's start session 2 by creating a dataset:
+Let's start session 2 by creating a dataset: `nh3andmort.dta` Copy & paste the script below into a .do file and do!
+You may save it as `nh3andmort.do`

 ```stata